 I’m back from New York!
 If you haven’t had a chance, check out my pre-travel blog post detailing what I (foolishly) hoped to accomplish.
 This trip was truly a classic example of hard work and detailed planning paying off.
 Although there were a few stumbles along the way, for the most part the trip went smoothly and I couldn’t be happier with my first trip to New York.

 This trip was full of travel firsts: my first time using points to book my airfare, my first time using my two free United Club passes, and my first time trying to use my Priority Pass Select lounge access.
 Two out of three of these things went off without a hitch.
 I had no issue checking my free bag and accessing boarding group two, and the United Club at LAX was quite nice.
 However… I sorely underestimated lounge access at Newark Airport.

 I made the foolish assumption that we’d be in a terminal with a Priority Pass lounge going home, but I was sadly mistaken.
 What we should have done was used my Priority Pass at LAX, and saved the United Club passes for Newark.
-I fully acknowledge that this is without a doubt a first-world problem, but when I’m paying $95/year for the access via my American Express, I want to maximize my perks.
+I fully acknowledge that this is without a doubt a first-world problem, but when I’m paying $95/year for the access via my Chase United Mileage Plus Explorer Card, I want to maximize my perks.
 The lesson learned – as always, don’t make assumptions.